sensu/sensu-docs/content/sensu-go/5.17/installation/auth.md

 ## AD authentication

-Sensu offers commercial support for using Microsoft Active Directory (AD) for authentication to the Sensu dashboard, API, and sensuctl.
+Sensu offers [commercial support][6] for using Microsoft Active Directory (AD) for authentication to the Sensu dashboard, API, and sensuctl.
 The AD authentication provider is based on the [LDAP authentication provider][44].

 ### AD configuration examples